dmytro-dobrovolskyi/message-service/README.md

 To run the application:

-    Run the following commands from project root dir
+    Run the following commands from the project root dir

-        1) mvn clean install from project root dir
+        1) mvn clean install
         2) mvn -pl server spring-boot:run

 To test message logging funtionality, make the following HTTP request: